Updated on 20-07-2021

 This dance form originated from Kerala.
-Kathakali includes a mythological story being depicted through intense foot and hand movements and face expressions Kathakali is a mixture of five forms of art they are Sahithyam(literature), Sangeetham (music) Natyam is acting, Nrthriyam is dance and Chitram is painting.
+Kathakali includes a mythological story being depicted through intense foot and hand movements and face expressions Kathakali is a mixture of five forms of art : Sahithyam(literature), Sangeetham (music) Natyam is acting, Nrthriyam is dance and Chitram is painting.

 This dance form originated from the state of Odissa (formerly known as Orissa).
 Odissi was predominantly performed by women.
 In the modern era men have joined women in performing the odissi dance.
-Like other dances even this dance is based on dance drama combination on mythological stories.
+Like other dances, even this dance is based on a dance drama combination of mythological stories.

-This dance form originated from northern part of India. .
-This is also dance drama concept.
+This dance form originated from the northern part of India. .
+This is also a dance drama concept.
 It is one of the most important classical dances of India.
-The word Khatak is derived from the Sanskrit word Khatha which means story and Kathakars mean story tellers.
+The word Khatak is derived from the Sanskrit word Khatha which means story and Kathakars mean storytellers.

 Manipuri dance is another classical dance that originated from Manipur state of India.
-The dance is in the form of dance drama based on Raslila (the love between Radha Lord Krishna).
+The dance is in the form of a dance drama based on Raslila (the love between Radha Lord Krishna).
 The main theme of this dance is Vaishanivism.
-The other form of dances in Manipuri includes Pung Cholom, Nupa Cholom, Toibi.
+The other forms of dances in Manipuri include Pung Cholom, Nupa Cholom, Toibi.